CalypsoBot2/Calypso-Bot/index.md

 ### Updates:
+- **Updated to Version 0.7.2**: Added a new command called "Ask".
+More bug fixes and font updates!
  - **Updated to Version 0.7.1**: Deleted PURGE command untill further notice, extremely buggy and wil not return for a few weeks!
  - **Updated to Version 0.7.0**: Added the PURGE command, please dont abuse this!
 Fixed more font also.
  - **Updated to Version 0.5.1**:  Smashed some bugs that were crawling through the code by bugging out the bot!